twentyOne2x/attnmarkets/docs/protocol-design/squads-safe-remediation.md

 - Remaining steps before we can call the incident closed:
   1. Confirm Squads' production REST route (`https://orca-app-eq7y4.ondigitalocean.app`, likely `/multisig/safe`) and update `ATTN_API_SQUADS_BASE_URL` / `ATTN_API_SQUADS_CREATE_PATH`, then redeploy.
   2. Trigger a manual `POST /v1/squads/safes/3144a127-79da-462d-8fb9-45ba343cb53a/resubmit` once the upstream returns 201/202; verify `GET /v1/squads/safes/creator/:wallet` flips to `status: "ready"` and bridge 404s disappear.
-  3. Add a Cloud Monitoring alert for repeated `duplicate_request` / `upstream=404` responses so the ops team gets paged before sponsors hit the loop.
+  3. Add a Cloud Monitoring alert for repeated `duplicate_request` / `upstream=404` responses so the ops team gets paged before users hit the loop.

 ### Code Changes (2025-11-07)
 - Removed the unfinished `program` execution path from `SquadsService` so the crate compiles cleanly while we stabilise HTTP fallbacks.
 The service now only exposes `local` and `http` modes, with a simple `ATTN_API_SQUADS_MODE` override for forcing either one.